tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 blog_publish_date: August 15, 2020
 ----------------------------------

 On occasion, you need to take something apart and put it back together to fully understand it.
 I'm sure many of the people reading this article will have been one of those kids.
-Kids who will take a screwdriver to something, just to see whats inside it.
+Kids who took a screwdriver to something, just to see whats inside it.
 It's a thrill, but its a whole different skill to put it back together.

 ![remote-control-car](/img/posts/remote-control-car.jpg){: style="width:40%"}